acomminos/scrapstream/README.md

 scrapstream
 ===========

-A graphical frontend for jtvlc written in Python to provide Ubuntu users with an easy way to stream to Justin.tv.
+A graphical frontend for ffmpeg streaming to Justin.tv and Twitch.tv, written in Python.